amitkumardube/terraform-testing/kitchen/readme.md

 --- | ---
-kitchen create | terrafrom init kitchen converge | terrafrom apply with auto approve kitchen destroy | terraform destroy
+kitchen create | terrafrom init kitchen converge | terrafrom apply with auto approve kitchen verify | Verify the test cases using inspec.
+The test cases are written in ruby. kitchen destroy | terraform destroy

 Documentation for all the resources available  with gcp backend type